jaebradley/notes/Software Engineering/Distributed/Systems/Messaging/Apache Pulsar/Chapter 2: Pulsar concepts and architecture.md

 ## Load Balancing

-* When an existing bundle exceeds some preconfigured thresholds (due to changes in traffic patterns where a broker is serving several topics with heavy traffic) the buundle is split into two new bundles with one of them being offloaded to a new broker
+* When an existing bundle exceeds some preconfigured thresholds (due to changes in traffic patterns where a broker is serving several topics with heavy traffic) the bundle is split into two new bundles with one of them being offloaded to a new broker

 ## Load Shedding